 And as we seek alternatives, we must weigh their total environmental impact and ask tough questions.

-Recently we looked at using glass bottles instead of plastic ones for a liquid product.
-But due to their weight and the energy required to produce and ship, the greenhouse gas emissions from the glass bottles were over 3.5x higher than using 100% recycled plastic.
+In recent years, we looked at using glass bottles instead of plastic ones for a liquid product.
+But, due to their weight and the energy required to produce and ship them, the greenhouse gas emissions from the glass bottles were over 3.5x higher than using 100% recycled plastic.
 What’s the right balance?

 We don’t have a simple answer.
-What we do have are definitive actions that make better use of plastic, extend its lifespan and replace it where appropriate, all to eliminate the scourge of plastic waste.
+What we do have are definitive actions that make better use of plastic, extend its lifespan and replace it where appropriate, all to further our ambition to reduce plastic waste.

 Here’s a look at several approaches, with examples from the 400+ plastics-related projects Colgate has underway.